groupdocs-assembly-cloud/groupdocs-assembly-cloud-dotnet/README.md

 See [API Reference](https://apireference.groupdocs.cloud/) for full API specification.

+# Key Features
+* API to Define Templates, Fetch Data Source, Insert Data in Template & Generate on the fly Reports.

 ## How to use the SDK?
 The complete source code is available in this repository folder.
 You can either directly use it in your project via source code or get [NuGet distribution](https://www.nuget.org/packages/GroupDocs.Assembly-Cloud/) (recommended).

 ### Prerequisites

-To use GroupDocs.Assembly for Cloud .NET SDK you need to register an account with [GroupDocs Cloud](https://www.groupdocs.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.groupdocs.cloud/#/apps).
+To use GroupDocs.Assembly for Cloud .NET SDK you need to register an account with [GroupDocs Cloud](https://www.groupdocs.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.groupdocs.cloud/applications).
 There is free quota available.
 For more details, see [GroupDocs Cloud Pricing](https://purchase.groupdocs.cloud/pricing).

 ### Installation